ronsos/CarND-Traffic-Sign-Classifier/writeup.md

 A paper by [Sermanet and LeCun](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf) described an approach using the 'tanh' function for this class of sign recongition problem.
 This appeared to work well based on training.

 Ultimately 30 epochs were used.
-Most of the accuracy was achieved in 10-11 epochs, but a slight bump upwards did appear around epoch 28 (from about 0.950 to 0.955 on the validatation set).
+Most of the accuracy was achieved in 10-11 epochs, but a slight bump upwards did appear around epoch 28 (from about 0.950 to 0.955 on the validation set).

 Final model results were:
 * training set accuracy of 1.000